-The LPR etter and nclosure should describe licensee performance areas that are candidates for changes in the NRC inspection and licensing programs, including possible changes in focus, emphasis, or inspection frequency.
-The LPR etter and nclosure should include specific steps that the licensee and NRC should take to remedy the ANI.
-The etter may discuss overall history patterns in performance that may affect performance areas.
-The etter specific changes the inspection program in quantitative terms, pending a broader consideration of safety risk and licensee performance at other facilities, and of overall use of NRC inspection, safeguards, and licensing resources.
+The LPR letter and enclosure should describe licensee performance areas that are candidates for changes in the NRC inspection and licensing programs, including possible changes in focus, emphasis, or inspection frequency.
+The LPR letter and enclosure should include specific steps that the licensee and NRC should take to remedy the ANI.
+The letter may discuss overall history patterns in performance that may affect performance areas.
+The letter may refrain from making specific changes to the inspection program in quantitative terms, pending a broader consideration of safety risk and licensee performance at other facilities, and of overall use of NRC inspection, safeguards, and licensing resources.

-In the case that the LPR assessment includes security-related information, a separate LPR afeguards etter and nclosure should be composed to include all applicable information that is not appropriate for issuance on the public docket.
+In the case that the LPR assessment includes security-related information, a separate LPR safeguards letter and enclosure should be composed to include all applicable information that is not appropriate for issuance on the public docket.

-For facilities that are in operation and construction at the same time, there will be letter per the guidance provided in.
+For facilities that are in operation and construction at the same time, there will be one letter that includes both the operating portion and the construction portion per the guidance provided in IMC 2694.

-Clean LPR Letters and LPR Letters without an ANI shall be reviewed and signed out by the applicable FOB LPR shall be reviewed and approved by the applicable Chief and signed by the Director, .
-The cognizant Branch Chiefs, DFM, shall provide official concurrence on the LPR etters.
-The Chief and MCAB Chief shall provide concurrence on LPR afeguards etters. or LPR letters which contain an ANI, the DFM Director shall also provide concurrence.
+Clean LPR Letters and LPR Letters without an ANI shall be reviewed and signed out by the applicable FOB DFRSS Chief.
+LPR letters with an ANI shall be reviewed and approved by the applicable DFRSS Chief and signed by the Director, DFRSS.
+The cognizant Branch Chiefs, DFM, shall provide official concurrence on the LPR letters with an ANI.
+The NSB Chief and MCAB Chief shall provide concurrence on applicable LPR safeguards letters.
+For LPR letters which contain an ANI, the DFM Director shall also provide concurrence.

-Following by the applicable , the LPR etters will be transmitted to the licensee's senior management and to the public, and the results of the review will be discussed at with the licensee.
+Following signature by the applicable managers, the LPR letters will be transmitted to the licensee's senior management and to the public, and the results of the review will be discussed at LPR public meetings with the licensee, as needed.

 LPR Public Meeting.
 The results of the LPR assessment shall be communicated to the licensee senior management in a public meeting.
-Thepublic meeting shall be in accordance with Management Directive (MD) 3.5, “Attendance at NRC Staff-Sponsored Meetings.”
+(Unless the licensee had a clean LPR, in which case the agency may forego holding an LPR Public Meeting.)
+The LPRpublic meeting shall be in accordance with Management Directive (MD) 3.5, “Attendance at NRC Staff-Sponsored Meetings.”
 Refer to region-specific guidance for LPR public meeting format and level of NRC participation.

+LPR public meetings shall be held virtually unless there is a compelling benefit to the public to hold them in-person.
+If the meeting is held in-person, consider holding a hybrid meeting.
+NRC staff participation should be limited to avoid a real or perceived waste of public resources.

-For facilities that are both constructing and operating at the same time, and have the option of combining the public meeting, by mutual coordination.
-The licensee’s performance assessment for the construction portion of such facilities shall follow guidance provided in IMC 2694 as applicable.
+For facilities that are both constructing and operating at the same time, DFRSS and DORS have the option of combining the LPR public/safeguards meeting, by mutual coordination.
+The licensee’s performance assessment for the construction portion of such facilities shall follow guidance provided in IMC 2694, as applicable.

 LPR Safeguards Meeting.
 The results of the LPR assessment which contain security-related information shall be communicated to the licensee’s senior management in a closed meeting.
 The level of NRC participation in the meeting should be a function of the number and significance of the ANIs.
-In the instance that there are no ANIs pertaining to the performance area and the results of the LPR assessment can be clearly and efficiently communicated through the LPR etter, the cognizant Chief should evaluate if an LPR afeguards eeting is necessary.a
+In the instance that there are no ANIs pertaining to the safeguards performance area and the results of the LPR assessment can be clearly and efficiently communicated through the (public) LPR letter, the cognizant DFRSS Chief should evaluate if an LPR safeguards meeting is necessary.
+Such a meeting will not normally be held unless there is a compelling benefit to the public.